sb-ai-lab/RePlay/README.md

 RePlay is a library providing tools for all stages of creating a recommendation system, from data preprocessing to model evaluation and comparison.

-RePlay uses PySpark to handle big data.
+RePlay can use PySpark to handle big data.

 You can